nikos-pap/Lab1-Graphics/README.md

 **TODO**:

 	- Abstract Renderer from app to compare renderers:
-		-- Abstract Renderer class
+		-- Abstract Renderer class \
 		-- OpenGLRenderer implements Renderer
 				--- Rewrite Shader class to be abstracted from any API specific code.
-OpenGLShader extends abstract Shader?
-				---- Remove every shader reference from ApplicationController.
-Move to
 				--- Find a way to have the same shader utilized for all solutions.
 Write it in slang and compile it on runtime to HLSL, GLSL, SpirV?
-				---- remove uniform variables and replace them with Uniform Buffers, or write the render function to batch render the objects and use SSBOs.
 		-- VulkanRenderer implements Renderer
 	- Modernize code
 		-- Utilize modern OpenGL (Direct State Access)